kozistr/kozistr.github.io/_posts/2018/2018-02-27-NULL-Dereference-Tutorial/index.md

   - exploitation
 ---

-Linux Kernel Exploitation Tutorial - 1

 ## Case

-Let's get down to the point, this time, I'll give an example code which has a NULL dereference vulnerability.
+Let's get down to the point this time.
+I'll give an example code that has a NULL dereference vulnerability.

-Testing Environment is like below.
+The testing Environment is like below.

 ```c
 zero@ubuntu:~$ uname -a